-The Economic Empowerment Program and The Other Bank are generously supported by the Comcast Foundation, Women United, WSECU, KeyBank Foundation, RHD Enterprises, The Allstate Helping Hands Foundation, Ronelle Funk Insurance, Soroptimist International of Olympia, the Nisqually Indian Tribe, HomeStreet Bank, USBank Foundation, Ludlow Foundation, the Satterberg Foundation, and individual donors.
+The Economic Empowerment Program and The Other Bank are generously supported by the Comcast Foundation, Women United, WSECU, KeyBank Foundation, The Allstate Helping Hands Foundation, Ronelle Funk Insurance, Soroptimist International of Olympia, the Nisqually Indian Tribe, HomeStreet Bank, USBank Foundation, The Satterberg Foundation, The Employees Community Fund of Boeing, and individual donors.

 We are also grateful to honor our transformational capacity building partner, The Satterberg Foundation.